-The Corncrake/Traonach LIFE RBPS will run until 2024 but may be extended and/or integrated into existing programmes depending on the outcome of the CAP Strategic Plan, which is due to commence in January 2023.
+The Corncrake/Traonach LIFE RBPS will run until 2025 but may be extended and/or integrated into existing programmes.
 The pilot project will be launched across the projects 8 target catchments in 2021.
 It will be run by the project team who will support farmers, other land managers and their advisors.